Rosalynn Bliss: Career

+Bliss has served on numerous other boards and organizations, including the Kent County Land Bank Authority, Downtown Development Authority, and Experience Grand Rapids..
+Bliss was also president of the Michigan Municipal League.
+She was also appointed by Governor Rick Snyder to serve on the Child Lead Poisoning Elimination Board.

-Political History/ Campaign
+Political campaigns

 Bliss was first elected to the Grand Rapids City Commission in 2005.
 She was re-elected in 2009 and 2013.
-During her time as a City Commissioner, she led a Blue Ribbon Panel on Parks, was a founding member of the non-profit organization Friends of Grand Rapids Parks and served on the millage campaign for Parks, Pools and Playgrounds.
-She served on the Uptown Corridor Improvement District and was a part of the Fulton Street Farmers Market Redevelopment among other neighborhood and community initiatives.
+During her time as a city commissioner, she led a Blue Ribbon Panel on Parks, was a founding member of the non-profit organization Friends of Grand Rapids Parks and served on the millage campaign for Parks, Pools and Playgrounds.
+She served on the Uptown Corridor Improvement District and was a part of the Fulton Street Farmers Market Redevelopment, among other neighborhood and community initiatives.

 In 2015, Mayor George Heartwell was prohibited from seeking a fourth term.
 Bliss was one of four candidates who entered the race to succeed Heartwell; the others were Robert Dean, John George, and Willard Lee.
 A primary election was held on August 4, 2015; Bliss received 66% of the vote.
 Because she won a majority of the vote, Bliss was elected in the primary election without a need for a runoff election.